 What things should I consider before taking part in this study?

-If you are of female sex and able to have children, you must be willing to practise continuous effective contraception for three months after boost; methods of effective contraception are listed in the eligibility questionnaire.
+If you are of female sex and able to have children, you must be willing to practise continuous effective contraception during the trial; methods of effective contraception are listed in the eligibility questionnaire.

 Blood Donation